EPA Maximum Contaminant Levels (MCLs) for PFAS

 EPA National Primary Drinking Water Regulation

-On April 10, 2024, EPA established these Maximum Contaminant Levels (MCLs) and Maximum Contaminant Level Goals (MCLGs) for PFAS in drinking water.
+On April 10, 2024, EPA established National Primary Drinking Water Regulations (NPDWR) for PFAS setting Maximum Contaminant Levels (MCLs) and Maximum Contaminant Level Goals (MCLGs).

 EPA MCL Table